Ivy (band)

-Ivy was an American indie pop band composed of Andy Chase, Adam Schlesinger, and Dominique Durand.
-They were active between 1994 and 2012.
+Ivy is an American indie pop band composed of Andy Chase, Adam Schlesinger, and Dominique Durand.
+They were active between 1994 and 2012, and again in 2025.

 History

+Formation and debut projects

 In 1991, Andy Chase placed an ad that attracted fellow multi-instrumentalist Adam Schlesinger.
-In 1994 they met Dominique Durand, a native of Paris who had moved to New York City to study English, and with whom they shared admiration for The Go-Betweens, The House of Love, The Pastels, Prefab Sprout and The Smiths.
+In 1994 they met Dominique Durand, a native of Paris who had moved to New York City to study English, and with whom they shared admiration for the Go-Betweens, the House of Love, the Pastels, Prefab Sprout and the Smiths.
 Although Durand had never sung in a group, she was persuaded by Chase and Schlesinger to sing on some demos, and Ivy was formed.

-Lately and Realistic

 In 1994, Ivy signed with Seed Records and released "Get Enough," which the UK magazine Melody Maker named Single of the Week, followed by the EP Lately.
 In 1995, they released their first full-length album, Realistic.
 Latelys cover version of "I Guess I'm Just a Little Too Sensitive" impressed its author, Edwyn Collins of Orange Juice, so much that he invited them to tour together.
 Ivy also toured during this period with Lloyd Cole, Madder Rose, and Saint Etienne.